+(Coronary artery bypass grafts only.)
 Because a major vein/artery has been removed from the limb, swelling tends to occur for the first few weeks.
-When sitting we suggest elevating your legs onto a stool.
-A nerve runs with the vein and as the wound heals, numbness or tingling may occur for a while.
+When sitting it is desirable to elevate the legs on a stool.
+[A nerve runs with the vein and as the wound heals, numbness or tingling may occur for a while.]

-While in hospital, it is important that you wear well-fitting slippers or slipons for your protection.
+Whilst in hospital, it is important that you wear well fitting slippers or slip-on for your protection.

-3. Emotional changes
+3. Emotional Changes

 Most people who are going to have open heart surgery have had time to prepare themselves for their surgery.
-While you are in hospital however, there is a lot of stress on both you and your family.
+While you are in hospital, however, there is a lot of stress put on you and your family.

 Your family not only have to experience the fear of a family member having major surgery, but they have to visit regularly and also manage the home.

-You may experience a great deal of tiredness which can be underestimated by yourself and other family members.
+Some patients experience a great deal of tiredness which is often underestimated by yourself and other family members.

 After your surgery, you may experience mood changes and find that your concentration span is reduced.
-This can be frustrating, but it is a common occurrence following heart surgery and you can rest assured that it usually only lasts for about six weeks.
+This can be frustrating, however it is a common occurrence following heart surgery and you can rest assured that it usually only lasts about six weeks.
 If you find your mood changes are causing you concern, you may wish to consult your doctor for some professional advice.

 Major surgery causes stress, high emotions, physical tiredness and sometimes loss of confidence.
 Mild depression is very common following discharge home and may occur quite unexpectedly.
-You may also have strange or disturbing dreams while in hospital and after discharge.
+You may also have strange or disturbing dreams whilst in hospital and after discharge.
 These will pass.

 It is a good idea to discuss your feelings with someone, as this can help to ease any anxiety you might be feeling.
 You will have your good days, but you will also have your bad days when you will have to take it easy.
 This is normal during your recovery.
-Find activities which are enjoyable and relaxing, such as reading, listening to music, gardening or walking - anything that gives you an emotional lift.
+Find activities which are enjoyable and relaxing - reading, listening to music, gardening, walking - anything that gives you an emotional lift.